Activities for Teaching Vocabulary: How

 - The student has to actually USE the new words.

-He must understand the new word's meaning, and then he must practice
+He or she must understand the new word's meaning and then practice

 - Each word has several aspects to it.